preto-phil/Weather-App/README.md

 This is a weather application that allows users to search for the weather forecast of a specific location.
 It provides current weather conditions, hourly forecasts, and a 7-day forecast.

+## Deployment

+The Weather App is deployed and can be accessed [here](https://preto-phil.github.io/Weather-App/).

 ## Skills and Technologies Used

 - JavaScript